One of my favorite summer routines is taking daily (or hourly) strolls through my garden, plucking and eating edible leaves as I go.

 Sow seeds in early spring for summer harvests, or in late summer to mature in the fall or spring.

-Plant 1/4-1/2 inch-deep about 1/4 inch apart in rows 2-3 inches wide, or broadcast seeds.
+Plant a quarter to half an inch deep about quarter of an inch apart in rows two to three inches wide, or broadcast seeds.
 Once seedlings are well established, thin to an inch apart.

-Start seeds indoors about 5-6 weeks before the last frost date for your area.
-Maintain an average temperature of 59 to 68°F, and keep the soil moist until germination, which will take between 7 and 10 days on average.
+Start seeds indoors about five to six weeks before the last frost date for your area.
+Maintain an average temperature of 59 to 68°F, and keep the soil moist until germination, which will take between seven and 10 days on average.

-Once plants are 8-18 inches tall and about as wide as a pencil, transplant to the garden in rows, leaving a few inches of space between each.
+Once plants are three or four inches tall and all risk of frost has passed, transplant to the garden in rows, leaving a few inches of space between each.

 Water dry soil gently before planting.
 You can dip the bottom of roots lightly in water or liquid fertilizer before setting in the soil.